About the Cape Eleuthera Institute

 Leadership Effecting Change

-Our aim at CEI is to help people in The Bahamas and other island nations to live well and preserve our planet.
+We aim to be a leader for island communities to live well and preserve our planet.
 Through collaboration and partnerships with university scientists, conservation organizations, NGOs, government officials, and more, CEI research is contributing to environmental dialogue and policy-making efforts.

 Explore the Section